vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

     Explain that the code continuously receives messages from the subscription and prints them to the console.

 12. Show the **CheapPurchasesSubscriber** and **AuditSubscriber** projects, and explain that the difference between these projects is just the name of the subscription that is being passed to the **Create** method in **SubscriptionClient**.
-13. On the Start screen, click the **Internet Explorer** tile.
+13. On the Start screen, click the **Microsoft Edge** tile.
 14. Go to the Azure portal at **http://manage.windowsazure.com**.
-15. If a page appears, asking for your email address, enter your email address, and then click **Continue**.
-Wait for the **Sign In** page to appear, enter your email address and password, and then click **Sign In**.
+15. If a page appears, prompting you to provide your email address, enter your email address, and then click **Next**. enter your password, and then click **Sign In**.

      >**Note:** If during the sign-in process, a page appears asking you to choose from a list of previously used accounts, select the account you previously used, and then continue to enter your credentials.